 Over the past few years, I’ve worked on design systems across fintech, web3, and platform products.
 Each project taught me that systems are more than shared components.
 They’re living frameworks that align teams, scale creativity, and keep products consistent as they grow.

-Scaling a design system from early-stage development to production-ready infrastructure, 61 product teams, millions of users, and four platforms.
-Consolidating legacy libraries and establishing governance while the product continued to ship.
+Scaling a design system from early-stage development to production-ready infrastructure, 61 product teams, four platforms, millions of users.
+Consolidated legacy libraries, built governance frameworks, and reduced component variant complexity by 78% on high-usage patterns, all while the product kept shipping.

-Scaling a design system from early-stage development to production-ready infrastructure, 61 product teams, millions of users, and four platforms.
-Consolidating legacy libraries and establishing governance while the product continued to ship.
+Scaling a design system from early-stage development to production-ready infrastructure, 61 product teams, four platforms, millions of users.
+Consolidated legacy libraries, built governance frameworks, and reduced component variant complexity by 78% on high-usage patterns, all while the product kept shipping.

-Scaling a design system from early-stage development to production-ready infrastructure, 61 product teams, millions of users, and four platforms.
-Consolidating legacy libraries and establishing governance while the product continued to ship.
+Scaling a design system from early-stage development to production-ready infrastructure, 61 product teams, four platforms, millions of users.
+Consolidated legacy libraries, built governance frameworks, and reduced component variant complexity by 78% on high-usage patterns, all while the product kept shipping.

-Scaling a design system from early-stage development to production-ready infrastructure, 61 product teams, millions of users, and four platforms.
-Consolidating legacy libraries and establishing governance while the product continued to ship.
+Scaling a design system from early-stage development to production-ready infrastructure, 61 product teams, four platforms, millions of users.
+Consolidated legacy libraries, built governance frameworks, and reduced component variant complexity by 78% on high-usage patterns, all while the product kept shipping.

-Scaling a design system from early-stage development to production-ready infrastructure, 61 product teams, millions of users, and four platforms.
-Consolidating legacy libraries and establishing governance while the product continued to ship.
+Scaling a design system from early-stage development to production-ready infrastructure, 61 product teams, four platforms, millions of users.
+Consolidated legacy libraries, built governance frameworks, and reduced component variant complexity by 78% on high-usage patterns, all while the product kept shipping.

 Rapid growth and a major rebrand at the same time, the system had to keep up with both.
 Built the pattern library that unified mobile and web under a new identity while the product was still shipping.